-In general, peanuts are a high input crop, and that is not normally appropriate for a catch crop.
 Although a few individuals have spoken to the contrary, I am averse to Spanish peanuts in a replant production system past May 28 in the northwest South Plains to about June 7 in Dawson and Gaines Cos.
 A significant acreage of Spanish peanuts was planted as late as June 20th in 2003 in Lamb Co., but for the most part yields most often did not reach one ton.
 One producer in Lamb Co. reported in 2003 that among 12 different fields his yields declined from near 4,000 lbs./A planted about May 12, to about 1,500 lbs./A ending with planting on June 3.
 Yes, a few individual growers have made 2,500 lbs./A or so with plantings as late as mid-June, but this is rare, represents risk, and has a strong potential for disappointment.

-Let's put Spanish peanut production with late planting dates in perspective by looking at the issue of days to maturity for the common Texas A&M Spanish peanut lines Tamnut OL06, Tamspan 90, and OLin.
-I estimate ~140-145 days to maturity under normal conditions.
+Let's put Spanish peanut production with late planting dates in perspective by looking at the issue of days to maturity for the common Texas A&M Spanish peanut line Tamnut OL06 (other lines discussed previously like OLin and Tamspan 90 are no longer contracted).
+Most Spanish peanut varieties require about 140-145 days for proper maturity in a normal year (maturation is dependent on heat unit accumulation, which slows considerably for later planted peanuts).
 For this crop planted on June 1 above Littlefield, the average killing frost is October 22nd.
 From June 1 then a 'typical' estimated maturity date is October 13th, within 10 days of a killing frost.
-And cool weather can be expected after September 20th to achieve minimal heat unit accumulation that far north in a typical year.
+This is unnecessarily risky.
+And cool weather can be expected after September 20th to achieve much lower heat unit accumulation that far north in a typical year, thus making 140-145 days 150 days and longer.
 Grade will be lower.
 Each missed day of planting in early or mid June is equivalent to 2-3 days of delayed maturity in terms of heat unit accumulation in late September to mid October.